 The most egregious is the role Trump played in causing the insurrection of the Capitol on January 6, 2021.
 Trump promotes the “Big Lie” that the election was stolen from him through fraud and illegal votes.
 In Arizona, they are inspecting the paper to see if it contains bamboo, a sign that ballots were sent for Asia!
 After numerous court cases, no fraud was identified.
 Republicans have proposed 250 new laws in 43 states to limit mail, early in-person, and Election Day voting.
 Essentially laws aimed at disadvantaging Black, Hispanic, and Asian voters who tend to vote Democrat.
 To read more about the origins of the Big Lie, go here: The making of a myth.

 Trump’s legacy will include the fact that he was impeached twice as President but saved by Republicans.
-Trump dismissed the COVID-19 pandemic as a China virus, nothing more than flu, that could be treated by ingesting disinfectant.
+Trump dismissed the COVID-19 pandemic as a China virus, nothing more than flu, which could be treated by ingesting disinfectant.
 The Chinese virus comment led to attacks on members of the Asian community in the U.S. and Canada.
-Due to Trump’s contempt for the virus, more than 583,000 Americans died by mid-May 2021.
+Due to Trump’s contempt for the virus, more than 686,000 Americans died by September 2021.

 Please do not misconstrue my words.
 We have enjoyed our 34-years in the U.S. There have been notable exceptions.
 The night of “Shock and Awe” when George Bush decided to bomb Baghdad, Iraq on Friday, March 21, 2003—the day I ended my allegiance to the Republican party.
 I am grateful that we now have a compassionate president in Joe Biden who has already overturned many of Trump’s insane executive orders.
 Having laid out the case that the U.S. is not a total paradise, especially after four years of Trump, already rated as the worst President ever, how does South Africa stack up in general, and Cape Town in particular?